majidorc/text-generator/README.md

 ## What is this?

 - **Operator Form**: A web form for entering booking details: booking number, program, name, tour date, hotel, phone, address options, PAX (adults, children, infants), cash on tour, and national park fee.
 Instantly generates a confirmation message you can copy/share.
-Automatically copies the confirmation to your clipboard after submit.
+Automatically copies the confirmation to your clipboard after submit. **Click the CLEAR button to instantly reset all fields, including the shared name.**
 - **Customer Page**: A dedicated form for customer booking confirmation.
 Enter tour date, name, pick up, pickup time (from/to), and optionally FEE Adult/Child fields.
 Instantly preview and copy a formatted confirmation email.
 Toggle FEE fields by clicking "With Fee".
-Designed for quick, accurate customer communication.
+Designed for quick, accurate customer communication. **Click the CLEAR button to instantly reset all fields, including the shared name.**
 - **Persistent Side Menu**: Easily navigate between Operator Form and Customer pages using the always-visible (desktop) or toggleable (mobile) side menu.
 - **PWA (Progressive Web App) Support**: Install this app on your device for a native-like experience.
 Works offline and can be added to your home screen on mobile and desktop.
 - Fully responsive and easy to use on any device.